fhdsl/AI_for_Efficient_Programming/quizzes/quiz_ch1.md

 C) The blue boxes show queries that could be used with chatbots.
 C) Bard, ChatGPT, Phind and POE are all chatbots.
 m) You can only use ChatGPT with this course.
-m) CoPilot is a Chatbot from GitHub.
+m) CoPilot is a chatbot from GitHub.
-o) ChatGPT is the only current actual Chatbot.
+o) ChatGPT is the only current actual chatbot.
 o) There is only one Chatbot that will work best for your needs.